2011 Class of Sloan-C Fellows

 • extraordinary contributions or leadership in the field of online learning.

 The members of the 2011 class of Fellows have contributed to advancing quality, scale and breadth in online and blended education in areas represented by the Sloan-C Pillars of learning effectiveness, access, faculty and student satisfaction and scale.
-The new Sloan-C Fellows were recognized at the 17th Annual Sloan-C International Conference on Online Learning in Orlando, FL, in November 2011.
+The new Sloan-C Fellows will be recognized at the 17th Annual Sloan-C International Conference on Online Learning in Orlando, FL, in November 2011.

 The 2011 Sloan-C Fellows are: